FAQS - All About SWU

 Firstly, and most importantly, because it is what our members want - they voted for it at our May 2011 AGM.
 Crucially, with their union status SWU officers cannot now be prevented from representing members in employment issues.

 The establishment of the Social Workers Union (SWU) means we offer advice and representation as well as industrial relations services.
 The Social Workers Union provides a service tailored specifically towards the needs of social workers, setting it apart from any other trade union.
+Our representatives are all social workers - they have been where you are; they understand the challenges you face on a daily basis, they understand your registration requirements, they know that sometimes what an employer asks you to do is inconsistent with that, and that this puts you under enormous pressure.
+Our representatives, unlike many other union representatives, speak as social workers for social workers.

 Will the Social Workers Union become a member of the TUC?